ProsperWorks/redis-script_manager/README.md

 for pipelines.
 Called in a pipeline it will fail to recover from a cold cache.

-Like wolverine, redis-rb-scripting also supports a repository of .lua files with common code folding.
+Like wolverine, led also supports a repository of .lua files with common code folding.

 ## Installation